oilcrest/BLHeli/BLHeli_32 ARM/README.md

 Due to the war in Ukraine and export regulations imposed as a consequence of that, BLHeli\_32 was shut down in May 2024.

-No Licenses have been issued after that.
+No licenses have been issued since that.